+- Bank statements

+- Service bills

-- Bank statements - Utility bills - Medical registration documents - Education records - 5.2 If an applicant does not have any of the above forms of supporting evidence we may accept: - Letter confirming the necessary local connection from the Clerk on behalf of theCommunity Council - Letter confirming the necessary local connection from the local Elected Member - 5.3 Applicants not living in the Community, but who are applying for reasons of employment must provide evidence to show that they are principally employed (working > 20 hours) within the area, including the date of commencement of employment and confirmation from their employer of employment status, and whether this is likely to continue for the foreseeable future. - 5.4 Applicants not living in the Community, but who are applying for reasons of providing support to a dependent child or adult or receiving support from a principal carer mustprovide evidence such as: - Social Services care package - Carer's allowance/attendance allowance - GP letter - 5.5 Applicants will also be asked to consent to the landlord making enquiries of the electoral register, council tax records and Experian credit checks should it be necessary to confirm local connection. - 5.6 An offence may be committed if an applicant knowingly gives false information or knowingly withholds information which has been reasonably requested.
-An offence isalso committed if the applicant allows a third party to provide false information on his or her behalf, or at his or her instigation. - 5.7 Where there is suspicion, or an allegation has been made, that a person has either provided false information or has withheld information, the application will be suspended pending the outcome of an investigation.
-If the outcome of any investigation shows that false information was provided or was deliberately withheld, then the application may be removed from the register and there will be no right to re- register for a period of 12 months.
+- Medical registration documents

+- Education records

+If an applicant does not have any of the above forms of supporting evidence we may accept:

+- Letter confirming the necessary local connection from the Clerk on behalf of the Community Council - Letter confirming the necessary local connection from the Elected Member for the Ward in which the development is located

+Applicants not living in the Community, but who are applying for reasons of employment must provide evidence to show that they are principally employed (working > 20 hours) within the area, including the date of commencement of employment and confirmation from their employer of employment status, and whether this is likely to continue for the foreseeable future.

+Applicants not living in the Community, but who are applying for reasons of providing support to a dependent child or adult or receiving support from a principal carer must provide evidence such as:

+- Social Services care package

+- Carer's allowance/attendance allowance

+- GP letter

+Applicants will also be asked to consent to the landlord making enquiries of the electoral register, council tax records and Experian credit checks should it be necessary to confirm local connection.

+An offence may be committed if an applicant knowingly gives false information or knowingly withholds information which has been reasonably requested.
+An offence is also committed if the applicant allows a third party to provide false information on his or her behalf, or at his or her instigation.

+Where there is suspicion, or an allegation has been made, that a person has either provided false information or has withheld information, the application will be suspended pending the outcome of an investigation.
+If the outcome of any investigation shows that false information was provided or was deliberately withheld, then the application may be removed from the register and there will be no right to reregister for a period of 12 months.
 Applicants giving false information may be subject to investigation through the organisation's fraud processes.

-6. Future Voids
+Future Voids

-6.1 The properties identified for each site will remain ear marked for all future lettings.
+The properties identified for each site will remain ear marked for all future lettings.
 Therefore, all future lettings for these properties will also be carried out as per this policy.